Denzel-Daniel-D-T/game-design/gamerule.md

 ## Skill

+- Player can press or hold “e” to activate Elemental Skill
-- Player can press or hold “q” or “e” to activate skill
+- Player can press or hold “q” to activate Elemental Ultimate
+- Using Elemental Skills and having them hit enemies charge up the Elemental Ultimate
-- Each character have their own skill that have different effect and cooldown
+- Each character have their own skill and ultimates that have different effect and cooldown
-- When switching character cooldown doesn’t stop
+- When switching characters, their skill and ultimate cooldown don't stop
-- AI can also use skill and can trigger the skill cooldown
+- AI can also use skills and can trigger the skill cooldown.
+However, they can't trigger ultimates, to allow players to have more control over the battle.
 - Player need to press “p” to open up the character menu.
 In this menu, player can pick the skill option to look at the skill effect and stats, player can also upgrade the skill with money and material that can be acquired from monster’s drops, breakable objects, or bought from the store
-- Different skills have different max level. the max level can be varies from 1-5
+- The maximum level of skills and ultimates are level 10.
+The material cost increases with the level, with higher levels being relatively more expensive than lower levels.

 ## Fight enemies